 What to serve these kebabs with?

-Serve these kebabs with some grilled vegetables and saffron or plain steamed basmati rice for an excellent choice of side dishes.
+Serve these chicken kebabs (gluten free) with some grilled vegetables and saffron or plain steamed basmati rice for an excellent choice of side dishes.

 Another great side dish would be a rice pilaf like this Moroccan Brown Rice Pilaf with Dried Fruit (Gluten Free.